dragonfly-science/dragonfly-website/content/work/2015-09-04-technical-review-case-study.md

 >
 >The review was provided on time and in budget – that’s important to us in government with tight budgets and accountability for them.

+<cite>Dr Richard Seaton

+Principal Conservation Officer

+Threatened Species Unit

-Dr Richard Seaton, Principal Conservation Officer, Threatened Species Unit, Department of Environment and Heritage Protection, queensland, Australia
+Department of Environment and Heritage Protection

+Queensland, Australia.</cite>